Sustainable Agriculture Volunteer

 • Train farmers on improved small animal husbandry technologies and management practices.

-• Teach women of reproductive age and/or key household decision makers the importance of consuming nutrient-rich foods and cook recipes that incorporate nutrient-rich foods.
+• Teach women of reproductive age and/or key household decision makers the importance of consuming and cooking nutrient-rich foods.

 • Train farmers on agroforestry tree production and system design technologies and management practices.

-Volunteers also work with community members to develop secondary projects to address additional community needs.
-Examples of secondary projects include: teaching English or science at local primary schools, promoting sports for boys and girls, improving school or health center facilities, construction of wells and latrines, or working on local capacity building projects.
+Working with a community counterpart, Volunteers also have the opportunity to undertake secondary projects that address other community needs.
+Examples include: teaching English or science at local primary schools, promoting healthy behaviors through sports for boys and girls, improving school or health center facilities, supporting rain water catchment projects, and rehabilitating latrines.
 While much of the work will take place during weekday daytime hours, some activities, particularly in the community, may take place at night or on weekends.
-Big events such as the International Malaria Day and World AIDS day are opportunities for action, and many Volunteers work with their village government to prepare a community-wide awareness event.
-Of great importance in any community development work is the time one takes just being there, developing relationships, and building trust.
+Key dates such as the International Malaria Day and World AIDS day are opportunities to implement social-mobilization activities, and many Volunteers work with their village government to prepare a community-wide awareness event.
+Of great importance in Peace Corps community development work is Volunteer integration in the community, being present in the community, developing relationships with neighbors and key community members such as teachers and religious leaders, and building trust.

 Peace Corps Tanzania promotes gender awareness and girls’ education and empowerment.
-Volunteers receive training on gender challenges in Tanzania and have the opportunity to implement gender-related activities that are contextually appropriate.
-During their service, Volunteers look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
-As part of their work, Volunteers will also report on these efforts and their impact.
+Volunteers receive training on gender challenges in Tanzania and have the opportunity to implement gender-related activities that are contextually appropriate, to promote gender-equitable norms and increase girls’ sense of agency.
+As part of their work, Volunteers will also report on these activities and results achieved.

 • Bachelor of Arts/Bachelor of Science degree in any field